warmist/scripts/docs/agitation-rebalance.rst

     - Trees until risk of next cavern invasion: 4
     - Max cavern invaders: 100

-After using one of these presets, remember you can always to go the vanilla difficulty settings and adjust them further to your liking.
+After using any of these presets, you can always to go the vanilla difficulty settings and adjust them further to your liking.

 If the ``auto-preset`` feature is enabled and the difficulty settings exactly match any of the vanilla "Enemies" presets when the mod is enabled, a